slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

+= 0.12.2 =
+Fix: Thumbnail sizes were not working in event listings.

 = 0.12.1 =
 You can now choose the size for your thumbnail placeholder like this: {{thumbnail('large')}}.